zacs/homebox/README.md

 ### Why?

 I already have a dev machine setup like this, so `homebox` is just a pared-down fork.
-Since I'm new to home automation, my guess is I'll be flattening by Banana Pie a lot, and no one wants to spend hours `chmod`ing a bunch of crap, etc.
+No one wants to spend hours `chmod`ing a bunch of crap, etc.

 ### License